Run-to-Run Indirect Trajectory Tracking Control of Electromechanical Systems Based on Identifiable and Flat Models: Simulated results

 \subsection{Results and discussion}

 Different indices are analyzed from the control results.
 Firstly, since the objective of soft-landing control is to reduce the impact energy, Fig.~\ref{fig:results_vc} illustrates the distribution of impact velocities $\vc$ obtained along the operations.
 To highlight the control effectiveness, the graphs also include the mean cost of a conventional non-controlled switching operation (specifically, with a 30~V constant activation).
-As can be seen, even though the new proposal does not use the impact velocity for the adaptation law, similar results can be observed between both strategies.
+As can be seen, even though the new proposal does not use the impact velocity for the adaptation law, similar results are obtained with both strategies.
 If we examine the value of the 90th percentile at iteration 600, the impact-velocity reduction only increases from $2.15\,\%$ to $3.5\,\%$ with the new proposal.
-However, if we examine the value of the median, with the new control scheme, the initial convergence is faster, achieving the same final value.
+However, if we examine the value of the median, the new control scheme exhibits faster initial convergence while achieving the same final value.

 The second aspect to assess is whether the new proposal improves reference tracking.
 To facilitate a more interpretable analysis, instead of comparing $y_1$ of the identifiable model, we compare the corresponding position trajectories: the position $z$ generated by the simulated device and the reference trajectory $z_\mathrm{ref}$, which can be derived from $y_1$ and $y_1^\mathrm{ref}$.
 Fig.~\ref{fig:results_ez} represents the distribution of the normalized root-mean-square position error $NRMSE_z$ obtained along the operations,